seng438-winter-2023/seng438-a2-goldrunnercode/seng438-a2-team_number.md

 createNumberArray2DNullArray(): This test checks that throws an InvalidParameterException when given a null argument.

 createNumberArrayNullValuesinArray2D(): This test checks that the function throws an InvalidParameterException when given an empty double 2D array.

+Testing getCumulativePercentages() – Partition 4

+getCumulativePercentageCorrect(): This test checks if the function creates an KeyedValues output with the correct values.

+getCumulativePercentageNullValue(): This test checks that the function throws an InvalidParameterException when given a null argument.

 # 4 How the team work/effort was divided and managed
 We divided the methods of each class based on how many test cases we thought we were going to have in our orignal plan, we thought there were going to be 20 test cases for the 5 methods we chose from the Range class, these test cases were about half of the work so we decided two of our team members would take this on Abdullah and Jack.
 Then for the data utilites class we thought that the first two methods would take 10 test cases so we decided one person Evan would work on those and the last three classes required 10 test cases so we decided one person would work on those Max.